 As mentioned earlier, you can use the Sarlar VR without glasses thanks to its adjustable lens focus.
 But if you wear high prescription glasses you can keep them on when playing on the headset.
 I wear prescription glasses with a standard frame, and these were okay.
 I didn’t experience any sort of discomfort during usage.
-One of the lens features is described as aspheric lens design to increase the comfort.
+One of the lens features is described as an aspheric lens design to increase comfort.

 Although the padding around the edges is extremely comfortable it has a tendency of getting warm after extended usage.
 You can work up a sweat whilst inside the headset, just make sure you have a face cloth nearby or turn on the air conditioning.

 The velcro straps sit comfortably over your head and are fully adjustable to the shape of your head.
 Once you find your perfect position, the headset will sit securely for as long as desired.

 The Sarlar VR is much lighter than it looks.
 After a while you forget that it’s there- just don’t get up and start walking into things.